ajain1017/dsc-mod-3-project-online-ds-pt-081219/README.md

 H<sub>0</sub>: there is no significant difference in total sum of orders processed due employee age  (the means are equal)
 H<sub>_&alpha;_</sub>: there is a significant difference in total sum of orders processed due to employee age (the means are not equal)

-#### Does having manager in your title have a statistically significant effect on number of orders processed?
+#### Does having a managerial position in Northwind have a statistically significant effect on number of orders processed?

-H<sub>0</sub>: there is no significant difference in total sum of orders processed due to the employee making order having a managerial position  (the means are equal)
+H<sub>0</sub>: there is no significant difference in total sum of orders processed due to the employee receiving order having a managerial position  (the means are equal)
-H<sub>_&alpha;_</sub>: there is a significant difference in total sum of orders processed due to the employee making order having a managerial position (the means are not equal)
+H<sub>_&alpha;_</sub>: there is a significant difference in total sum of orders processed due to the employee receiving order having a managerial position (the means are not equal)

 #### Does the age of the employee have a statistically significant effect on the quantity of a product in an order?

 H<sub>0</sub>: there is no significant difference in quantity ordered due employee age  (the means are equal)
 H<sub>_&alpha;_</sub>: there is a significant difference in order quantity ordered due to employee age (the means are not equal)

-#### Does having manager in your title have a statistically significant effect on quantity ordered?
+#### Does having manager in your title have a statistically significant effect on quantity ordered by a customer?

 H<sub>0</sub>: there is no significant difference in quantity ordered due to the employee making order having a managerial position  (the means are equal)
 H<sub>_&alpha;_</sub>: there is a significant difference in order quantity ordered due to the employee making order having a managerial position (the means are not equal)